How To Enroll

 Collegiate Baton Rouge is an open-enrollment public charter school.

 Click here to apply!

 Want More Information First?

-If you are interested in learning more before you apply, complete this interest form or call Ava Miles directly at (225) 892-6962 and she will answer any of your questions.
+If you are interested in learning more before you apply, complete this interest form or call LaShara Trahan, Manager of Student Recruitment, directly at 225.315.5847 and she will answer any of your questions.